What is impermanence in Buddhism? It is an essential Buddhist teaching that defines our entire practice, yet it can be difficult to understand.

 The Buddha gave the example of a dog that was hit by a stone and got angry at the stone. it is not impermanence that makes us suffer.
 What makes us suffer is wanting things to be permanent when they are not.

 The Impermanent States of America

 On July 4th, 1776, the 13 British colonies in America (they were not officially “united” yet) declared its independence from the mighty British Empire.
-This started a chain of events, and the resulting Revolutionary War, that ended with America becoming it’s own sovereign nation: The United States of America.
+This started a chain of events, and the resulting Revolutionary War, which ended with America becoming its own sovereign nation: The United States of America.

 An Impermanence Practice

 So how can we “practice” impermanence so we can get rid of this Dukkha?
 There are a few ways!

 Eat Your Way to Impermanence

 My favorite way to practice recognizing impermanence is with food.
 Yes, food!